 In October 2015 we published the Criteria for the assessment of investment plans.
 We also issued a consultation paper on how we will manage the map before, during and after procurement.
 We received 15 responses to this consultation.
 Following analysis of these responses we published a paper explaining how we will manage the high speed broadband map pre, during and post procurement.

-Since the April 2017 update, the Map is updated on a quarterly basis to reflect progress passed under the eir Commitment Agreement to rollout to 300,000 rural premises by the end of 2018.
+Since the April 2017 update, the Map is updated on a quarterly basis to reflect progress passed under the eir Commitment Agreement to rollout to 300,000 rural premises.

 We have made every effort to ensure the Map is as accurate as possible, however some errors may remain.
 If you have queries in relation to your premises, please email us at email@example.com quoting your Eircode.
 It would be helpful if you could advise the Department of any operators you may have contacted.